Primis1/Obsidian-Vault/Driving/Demerit Points.md

 #### Punishments
 - Two or more points - receive a warning letter

-- Six points - second warning letter, encourage to improve behaviour
+- Six points - second warning letter, encourage to improve behavior

 - Nine or more points - license **==suspected for 60 days==** from the date of surrender it to the ministry.
 	- ==Loose for 2 years== - if surrender has failed